awsdocs/amazon-eks-user-guide/doc_source/worker_node_IAM_role.md

 # Amazon EKS node IAM role<a name="worker_node_IAM_role"></a>

 The Amazon EKS node `kubelet` daemon makes calls to AWS APIs on your behalf\.
 Nodes receive permissions for these API calls through an IAM instance profile and associated policies\.
 Before you can launch nodes and register them into a cluster, you must create an IAM role for those nodes to use when they are launched\.
-This requirement applies to nodes launched with the Amazon EKS\-optimized AMI provided by Amazon, or with any other node AMIs that you intend to use\.
+This requirement applies to nodes launched with the Amazon EKS optimized AMI provided by Amazon, or with any other node AMIs that you intend to use\.
 Before you create nodes, you must create an IAM role with the following IAM policies:
 + `[AmazonEKSWorkerNodePolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSWorkerNodePolicy%24jsonEditor)`
 + `[AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor)`
 + `[AmazonEC2ContainerRegistryReadOnly](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly%24jsonEditor)`